suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 * Dependency: A Manifest that is required by a second Manifest in order for operations described by the second Manifest to complete successfully.
 * Dependent: A Manifest that depends on another Mani
-* Root Manifest: A manifest that has no dependents and, combined with all Dependency Manifests (recursively) specifies a complete Component Set.
+* Root Manifest: A manifest that has no dependents and, combined with all Dependencies (recursively) specifies a complete Component Set.
 * Staging Procedure: A procedure that fetches dependencies and images referenced by an Update and stores them to a Staging Area.
 * Installation Procedure: A procedure that installs dependencies and images stored in a Staging Area; copying (and optionally, transforming them) into an active Image storage location.
 * Staging Area: A Component or group of Components that are used for transient storage of Images between fetch and installation.
 Images in this area are opaque, except for use by the Installation Procedure.